llnl/benchpark/docs/basic-tutorial.rst

 .. note::
-    If you are running on our `AWS infrastructure <https://github.com/llnl/benchpark-tutorial>`_, it should take roughly 8 minutes for all jobs to finish running.
+    If you are running on our `AWS infrastructure <https://github.com/llnl/benchpark-tutorial>`_, it should take roughly 1 minute for all jobs to finish running.
 Additionally, only one job will run at a time under our infrastructure because each user only has 1 node.
 If you are running on an HPC system, expect the jobs to complete faster.

-After all the jobs are finished, each job directory (i.e., subdirectories of ``/home/jovyan/benchpark/wkp/kripke-benchmark/hpdc-tutorial/workspace/experiments/kripke/kripke``) will contain a Caliper output file (i.e., a ``.cali`` file) containing performance data for the job.
+After all the jobs are finished, each job directory (i.e., subdirectories of ``/home/jovyan/benchpark/wkp/kripke-benchmark/hpc-tutorial/workspace/experiments/kripke/kripke``) will contain a Caliper output file (i.e., a ``.cali`` file) containing performance data for the job.

 ------------------------